brainit-consulting/chess/docs/BrainITchessEnginevsStockfishPlan.md

   - 12-24 opening seeds (4-8 ply).
   - Cap total ply (200-240) -> adjudicate draw.
 - Time control:
-  - Prefer fixed depth for Stockfish to mirror our fixed-depth engine.
+  - Prefer fixed movetime for parity (recommended for the current harness).
-  - Alternative: fixed movetime if we want wall-clock parity.
+  - Alternative: fixed depth if you want deterministic depth on Stockfish.
 - Draw rules:
   - Enforce threefold repetition, 50-move, insufficient material.
   - Optional: adjudicate draw if both sides are > +7.0 or < -7.0 for N plies